-Much has been written about inter-faith dialogue.
 A lot of money has been poured into bringing people from different faith communities together for international conferences – particularly in the aftermath of 9/11.
-But what is the value of such initiatives?
-What impact do they have?
-Do they ‘work’ or are they a waste of time and resources that ultimately weaken rather than strengthen communities?
-Would the resources be better used in other ways?
+But do these initiatives ‘work’?

 - Hope Built? – a short report on the outcomes of the Building Hope Conference held at Yale University in 2011.